 The prophets and rabbis of the ancient judicial courts added seven additional commandments during the first millennium, after the giving of the Torah on Mount Sinai.
 Included is the festival of Chanukah and the commandment to kindle the Chanukah lights, as enacted on the first anniversary of the victory of the Maccabees over the Greek army in the year 139 B.C.[i]

 We know that the number seven in scripture is spiritually significant—“And from the throne proceeded lightnings, thunderings, and voices.
 Seven lamps of fire were burning before the throne, which are the seven Spirits of God” (Revelation 4:5, NKJV).[ii]
-In relation to our created world, the number seven represents the fullness of time, for in seven days the heavens and the earth, and all their host were made.
-Seven is therefore the number that represents the completion of God’s work in the creation.
-However, the number eight is also spiritually significant; in fact even transcendent, and we will see why in a moment.
+Within our created world, the number seven represents the fullness of time, for in seven days the heavens and the earth, and all their host were made.
+Seven is, therefore, the number that represents the completion of God’s work in the creation.
+However, the number eight is also spiritually significant; even transcendent, and we will see why in a moment.

 How is this possible?
 How can something physically occupy space in our temporal realm, but at the same time not occupy it?
-This is the real underlying miracle.
-You see, a real flame burned with real olive oil for eight days, but at the same time it didn’t burn.
+This mystery suggests the underlying miracle.
+You see, a real flame burned with real olive oil for eight days, but at the same time, it didn’t burn.
 In other words, it transcended our physical realm.

 How does all this correlate in every way to Yeshua, the Messiah of Israel?
 Yeshua said, my kingdom is not of this world.[v]
 He is the transcendent one born in the natural[vi]—the Alpha and the Omega, the beginning and the end[vii] He is the one who is beyond time, even beyond our created world itself, and yet He walked in our shoes and suffered with us.[viii]